| Title: | paint data.frames summaries in colour |

-updating the rows shown in response to left or right keypresses.
+updating the rows shown in response to keypresses.

 df |